SecOne-Software/SecOne.NamedPipeWrapper/README.md

 *  Send strongly-typed messages between clients and servers: any serializable .NET object can be sent over a pipe and will be automatically serialized/deserialized, including cyclical references and complex object graphs.
 *  Messages are sent and received asynchronously on a separate background thread and marshalled back to the calling thread (typically the UI).
 *  Supports large messages - up to 300 MiB.
+*  Encryptes messages with a symmetric key derived using ECDH.

 # Requirements